 Many Victorian Christmas customs that endure today originated in Germany.
-The turning point was the London News illustration in 1846 of Queen Victoria and the German Prince Albert around a decorated tree which started the Christmas tree rage.
+The turning point was the London News illustration in 1846 of Queen Victoria and the German Prince Albert around a decorated tree which started the Christmas tree rage in the UK.

 However, it was Queen Charlotte who brought over a tree from Germany for Royal festivities in 1800, but few people followed the Royal fashions at this time.

 Christmas trees were expensive in the 19th century and poorer families often had the difficult choice of a tree or goose for the festive period.